 The Avogadro constant, also known as the Avogadro number, one of the best known examples of a large number in science.
-It is named after the Italian chemist Amedeo Avogadro and is defined as the number of carbon atoms in 12 grams of pure carbon, or, more generally, as the number of atoms of n grams in an element with atomic weight n (see relative atomic mass).
+It is named after the Italian chemist Amedeo Avogadro and is defined as the number of carbon atoms in 12 grams of pure carbon, or, more generally, as the number of atoms of n grams in an element with atomic mass n (see relative atomic mass).
 It has the value 6.02214199 × 1023.
 Avogadro's constant is both the ratio of the universal gas constant to the Boltzmann constant and of Faraday's constant to the charge of the electron.

 Dealing with tiny particles and large numbers

 There's no difficulty in counting how many peas there are in a packet, because peas are fairly large and it's easy to pick up a handful and count them one by one.
 Peas are easy to count; so are particles a thousand times smaller.
 When they are too small to be seen with the eye alone, they can be counted under a microscope.
 Some particles, however, are too small and numerous to be dealt with this way.